 Common Name Scientific Name Status

 Southwestern willow flycatcher Empidonax traillii extimus FE, SE

 Yellow-billed cuckoo Coccyzus americanus FT, SS

 Blue grosbeak Passerina caerulea -

 Summer tanager Piranga rubra -

 Vermillion flycatcher Pyrocephalus rubinus -

 Arizona Bell's vireo Vireo bellii arizonae -

 FE - federally listed endangered

 FT - federally listed threatened

 SE - state listed endangered

 SS - state listed sensitive

-This management plan links management actions to the conservation goals and objectives for the reserves and establishes overall management direction and clarifies management responsibilities.
+This plan links management actions to the management goals and objectives for the reserves (Section 3.2) and establishes overall direction and clarifies management responsibilities (Section 1.4).
 It serves as a guide for nondiscretionary activities and defines future discretionary actions to achieve desired riparian habitat conditions.
 Implementation of some management actions will continue to be detailed in separate and specific restoration or management plans.
-This management plan and the management goals, objectives, and actions will be reviewed, and revised as appropriate every two years by the DCP.
+This management plan and the management goals, objectives, and actions will be reviewed and revised as appropriate every two years by the DCP.
 Updates to this management plan may also occur whenever new information that influences management is available (adaptive management) and when additional properties are acquired for desert riparian habitat conservation.
-This current plan is Version 1.2 and incorporates revisions and updates from Version 1.0 (Clark County 2015).
+This current plan is Version 1.3 and incorporates revisions and updates from Version 1.0 (Clark County 2015), Version 1.1 (Clark County 2017b), and Version 1.2 (Clark County 2019a).
 Revisions and updates will ensure this management plan is current with changes to internal and surrounding land use, changes in ecological conditions (floods, fire), changes as a result of management activities (closed roads, restoration of habitat), and changes based on new information from on-site research studies and other published sources.
-See Terragraphics (2016) for the adaptive management and monitoring plan for MSHCP-covered riparian species and their habitats.
+See Clark County (2017a) for the adaptive management and monitoring plan for MSHCP-covered riparian species and their habitats.

 Several terms are used here to describe management areas.
-Parcels are the smallest spatial units, with discrete property boundaries, locations and acreages.
-Parcels are often aggregated into a 'site' or property for management actions.
+Parcels are the smallest spatial units, with discrete property boundaries, locations, and acreages.
+Adjacent parcels are often aggregated into a 'site' and may be generally referred to as a collective 'property' for management actions (e. g., Riverside or Bunkerville East).
 On the Virgin River, sites are also identified by river reaches within Clark County (numbered 1-5, upstream to downstream, based on Hydrologic Unit Codes designated within the National Hydrography Dataset).
 There are no reaches yet identified on the Muddy River.
-The Virgin River, the Muddy River and Meadow Valley Wash are designated as individual reserves within the Riparian Reserve System of the DCP.
+The Virgin River, the Muddy River, and Meadow Valley Wash are designated as individual reserves within the Riparian Reserve of the DCP.
 The organization of sites and parcels has evolved over the lifetime of the Reserve System and will continue to do so with new additions.